Capsule Cryptography Glossary

 RSA-OAEP

 Asymmetric encryption using RSA with Optimal Asymmetric Encryption Padding.
-Used as an alternative sealing algorithm for DCA issuers.
+Used as an alternative wrapping algorithm for DCA issuers.

 ECDSA P-256 (ES256)

 Elliptic curve digital signature algorithm used for signing DCA JWTs.
-The publisher signs resourceJWT and issuerJWT tokens with ES256; issuers verify them before unsealing keys.
+The publisher signs resourceJWT and issuerJWT tokens with ES256; issuers verify them before unwrapping keys.

 HKDF (HMAC-based Key Derivation Function)

 RFC 5869 standard for deriving cryptographic keys from a master secret.
-Capsule uses HKDF-SHA256 to derive period keys from the period secret.
+Capsule uses HKDF-SHA256 to derive wrap keys from the rotation secret.

 len: 32